 What is a blue-collar job?

-Blue-collar jobs often involve physical construction or maintenance and usually require manual labour.
-Manufacturing, farming, and waste collection are all examples of this kind of work.
-Driving and maintenance are two other popular blue collar jobs.
-These jobs are physically and labour-intensive.
+A blue-collar job frequently involves the physical construction or maintenance of something and generally necessitates manual labour.
+Occupations in blue-collar fields often involve operating or working with machinery, equipment, or tools.
+Manufacturing, farming, and waste collection are all examples of this type of work.
+Driving and maintenance are two other popular blue collar jobs; both are physically and labour-intensive.

 What are the differences between white-collar and blue-collar jobs?